orblivion/offline-cryptoparty/crypto_before.md

 * Visit The [gpg4win package integrity](http://www.gpg4win.org/package-integrity.html) page.
 * From here, click the link to the [Intervation File Distribution Key](https://ssl.intevation.de/).
 It's under **OpenPGP Signatures**.
 * From here, click on [Intevation-Distribution-Key](https://ssl.intevation.de/Intevation-Distribution-Key.asc).
 It's under **Other Keys/Certificates** on the right (in English).
-* Here you will see "Key fingerprint = ".
+* On the second line here, you will see "Key fingerprint = ".
 Copy what comes after that.

 ### 3) GPGTools checksum